RapTho/ReactDemoBurgerApp/README.md

 The app supports the following features:
 - Sign up / Login users
 - Logout
-- Bulid and order (store on DB) burgers
+- Build and order (store on DB) burgers
 - Provide an order summary including the ingredients and a calculated price
 - Show users past orders when signed in